How to Make a Custom Drawer Organizer

-So when it came time to organize my new desk’s primary drawer, I said no to the organizer hassle, and decided to make my own.
+So when it came time to organize my new desk’s primary drawer, I said no to the organizer hassle, and decided to make a DIY drawer organizer.
 I did it under an hour, entirely with scrap wood, and didn’t spend a single cent.
 I swear, it was so easy that I will never buy another drawer organizer again.

 Note: This post contains affiliate links.
 If you click and make a purchase, I may receive compensation (at no additional cost to you.)
 I only recommend products that I personally use and love, and any support helps keep this little blog going!

 - 1" x 2" Furring Strips- I used some scraps I had sitting around.
 I would guess it takes a little more than one strip for the design I used.

 - Brad Gun and Nails- These are (kind of) optional.
 Wood glue alone is enough to hold the organizer together after it drys.
 However, each wood glue joint takes 20 minutes to dry, meaning that building the organizer will be a painstakingly slow process.
 The brad nails secure the pieces in the short term, meaning if you have a nail gun, you can continue assembling as the glue of the previous joint dries.
 If you're on the fence about getting a nail gun, know that I consider my nail gun one of the best DIY purchases I've ever made; it has made almost every project considerable easier.

 Have a clear plan for your project with our FREE Project Planning Worksheet.
 Simply click the button below to get your Project Planning Worksheet delivered straight to your inbox!

 Step 1 : Determine Object Placement